telerik/winforms-docs/dataentry/properties-events-and-attributes.md

 ![dataentry-properties-events-and-attributes 009](images/dataentry-properties-events-and-attributes009.png)

-With __RadRangeAttribute__ attribute users can define range that can be used into validation process.
+With __RadRange__ attribute users can define range that can be used into validation process.
 This attribute is provided in validation events.

+#### Set the RadRange attribute

 {{source=..\SamplesCS\DataEntryAndBindingNavigator\RadDataEntryProgram.cs region=RadRange}}
 {{source=..\SamplesVB\DataEntryAndBindingNavigator\RadDataEntryProgram.vb region=RadRange}}